 While every child custody case is unique, some situations commonly lead to disputes between parents in Texas.
 Here’s a closer look at some of the most frequent causes that lead parents to go into the court to fight over custody in the first place (many of these reasons are the same factors that a judge uses to determine the best interest of the children):

-- Domestic Violence: A documented history of domestic violence is a serious concern for the court.
-If one parent has a history of domestic violence, the other parent may seek sole custody or restrictions on visitation to protect the child’s safety.
+- Domestic Violence: A history of violence may result in one parent seeking sole custody or visitation restrictions for the child’s safety.

 It’s important to remember that this is not an exhaustive list, and other circumstances can also lead to child custody disputes in Texas.
 If you are facing a child custody situation, it is crucial to seek legal guidance from an experienced family law attorney who can help you navigate the legal process and advocate for your child’s best interests.